-In the wake of State Recognition in 2011 and 2012 Abenaki artists and tribal leaders have recognized that they needed an association to promote Vermont's Indigenous arts and artists, to provide an organized central place to share creative ideas and professional development as entrepreneurs, and to have a method for the public to find and engage our artists.
-This website is one of the first fruits of this collaborative effort.
-We are proud to welcome you to the Vermont Abenaki Artist Association.
-We believe in our artists, and we are sure you will too.
+Our mission is to promote Vermont's Indigenous arts and artists, to provide an organized central place to share creative ideas and professional development as entrepreneurs, and to have a method for the public to find and engage our artists.

 Copyright 2013 VERMONT ABENAKI ARTIST ASSOCIATION.
 All rights reserved.